Unleashing the Potential of Diffusion Models for End-to-End Autonomous Driving

-For closed-loop real vehicle testing, we use a fixed route to conduct controlled experiments.
-We log the \textit{success rate} of six commonly occurring scenarios, including: starting maneuvers, car-following with stopping, navigational lane changes, yielding to VRUs, yielding to cross traffic at intersections, and left and right turns.
-The \textit{success rate} is calculated as a weighted mean of all six scenarios, with higher weights assigned to more frequent scenarios for a more accurate evaluation.
-Additionally, we also compute a \textit{stability score} based on the average of centering performance and speed compliance.
-The overall \textit{closed-loop} score is then determined as the average of the \textit{success rate} and the \textit{stability score}.
+\textbf{Closed-Loop.} For real vehicle testing, we use a fixed route to conduct controlled experiments.
+We log the \textit{Success Rate} on six common driving scenarios, with any takeover counted as a failure: starting maneuvers, car-following with stopping, navigational lane changes, yielding to VRUs, yielding to cross traffic at intersections, and left and right turns.
+Per-scenario rates are aggregated by frequency-weighted averaging for a more representative evaluation.
+We further compute a \textit{Stability Score} as the mean of \textit{Centering Performance} and \textit{Speed Compliance}, capturing off-center driving or improper speed even without takeover.
+The overall \textit{Closed-Loop Score} is the mean of the two.